georgevsaliens/qubit-hardware-database/README.md

 ## Overview

-The Qubit Hardware Database is an open-source project that collects and organizes data on quantum computing hardware from published research papers.
+The Qubit Hardware Database is a research project that collects and organizes data on quantum computing hardware from published research papers.
 The database tracks key performance metrics such as:

 - Coherence times (T1, T2)
 - Gate fidelities (single and two-qubit)